Businesses

 Our technical partners, Smart Commercial Solar installed a 100kW solar system that supplies clean power to the 4 Pines Brewery, pack line, and office spaces in Brookvale.

-4 Pines Brewing Company’s community put in expressions of interest to join the Pingala Co-operative investment, and lucky shareholders were drawn out of a specially-crafted barrell at the 4 Pines Truck Bar in October 2018.
-Investors include 4 Pines employees, 4 Pines local Beer Club members and Northern Beaches locals.
+4 Pines Brewing Company’s community put in expressions of interest to join the Pingala, and lucky shareholders were drawn out of a specially-crafted barrell at the 4 Pines Truck Bar in October 2018.
+Stakeholders include 4 Pines employees, 4 Pines local Beer Club members and Northern Beaches locals.

-4 Pines continues to pay for electricity consumed, with the proceeds being returned to shareholders via a Power Purchase Agreement (PPA) with Smart Commercial Solar.
+4 Pines continues to pay for electricity consumed, with some proceeds being returned to stakeholders via a Power Purchase Agreement (PPA) with Smart Commercial Solar.

 4 Pines